 Commuter Student Parking.
-Parking for Commuter students with registered vehicles is located in the Gorse and Dunlap lots.
-These are the only locations for which Commuter student decals are valid with a noted exception for students with handicapped license plates or decals.
-Commuter students with handicap parking decals and licenses are not restricted to

-Commuter student parking and may park in any designated handicap accessible parking space on campus.
+Parking for Commuter students is available in any designated student parking with a valid Commuter Student Decal.
+Commuter students with handicap parking decals and licenses are not restricted to Commuter student parking and may park in any designated handicap accessible parking space on campus.
 Commuter student parking is available on a first-come, first-serve basis.

 Decals are only for those listed with the Registrar's office as Commuter students; a change of status invalidates the decal and the privileges the decal confers are thereby lost.
-Resident student decals are not valid in the reserved Commuter student parking spaces even if the decal is being used by a Commuter student.
-Vehicles with Commuter student decals may also park Monday through Friday between 5 PM and 2 AM in the Bridgeman Lane Lot.
 If necessary, Commuter students may park overnight and on weekends in the Gorse lot on an occasional basis.
 Commuter Students needing overnight parking on a regular basis should purchase a resident student decal.